 - NFPA 720: Standard for the Installation of Carbon Monoxide (CO) Detection and Warning Equipment

-Hillsboro Fire and Rescue Department reminds you to be safe when cooking.
+Hillsboro Fire &Rescue reminds you to be safe when cooking.

 Cooking fires are the leading cause of home fires and home fire injury.
-Hillsboro Fire is joining a statewide effort to address the issue and reduce the number cooking related fires.
+We are part of a statewide effort to address the issue and reduce the number cooking-related fires.

 STAND BY YOUR PAN!